Dedward5/motorsportdatalogger/README.md

 https://www.raspberrypi.org/learning/sense-hat-data-logger/worksheet/

 # Documentation
-Please __read the docs__ in the docs folder to find out how to install and use the datalogger
+Please __read the docs__ in the ../docs folder to find out how to install and use the datalogger